Kanban-Zai/kanban-zai-version-1.0/core.md

  - broken trust
  - broken objectivity

-### optimize
+### quality

-Possible Values: time-to-market | performance | maintainability DEFAULT: time-to-market
+Possible Values: time-to-market | performance | resilience DEFAULT: time-to-market

-time-to-market: Optimises for speed to market.
-Technical debt is amortized and Test Driven Development is recommended.
-Codebase is required
+time-to-market: JIT optimised, speed to market strategy.
+                * Technical debt is amortized
+                * Test Driven Development is recommended.
-                to be maintainable to the degree that the chosen framework enables.
-If no framework is chosen then the definition of maintainablity is should be defined by test suites.
-It Test driven development is of then maintainablity has no definition in this context.
+                * Codebase is required to be maintainable to the degree that the chosen framework defines and enables.
+                * If no framework is chosen then the definition of maintainablity must be defined by test suites.
+                * If Test Driven Development is false then a formal definition of maintainability must be set.
+                * If no definition is available then maintainability must be set to none.

-performance: Requires code to perform to minimum performance requirements, Tech debt is prevented and test driven development is compulsory.
+performance:    Requires code to perform to minimum performance requirements.

-maintainability: Requires code to be maintained and a formal definition provided in kanban-zai.yaml using the top level key maintainability.
+                * Tech debt is prevented.
+                * Test driven development is compulsory.
+                * Time to market cannot be formally defined.

+resilience:     Requires longer lead times for scenario testing
+                * Test Driven Development must be set to true.

+### maintainability:

+Possible Values: time-to-market | none | url DEFAULT: time-to-market

+A url points to a formal definition of what your team defines as a maintainable strategy.
+This must be on a per-team basis only.
+A single Maintenance strategy may not be used across teams as the strategy will change over time.

 ### tdd